jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 as “You retain ownership.
 You license it.
 You get credit.
 We just make sure it persists.”
 In January 2012, Figshare was launched.
-(The fig in Figshare stands for figures .)
+(The fig in Figshare stands for figures.)
 Using invest- ment funds, Mark made significant improve- ments to Figshare.
 For example, researchers could quickly preview their research files with-